 Fingolimod may also be used for purposes not listed in this medication guide.

-You should not use fingolimod if you have certain serious heart conditions, especially severe heart failure, "AV block," sick sinus syndrome (unless you have a pacemaker), if you take certain heart rhythm medicines, or if you have recently had a heart attack, stroke (including "mini-stroke"), chest pain (unstable angina), or other serious heart problem.
+You should not use fingolimod if you have certain serious heart conditions, especially severe heart failure, "AV block," sick sinus syndrome (unless you have a pacemaker), if you take certain heart rhythm medicines, or if you have recently had a heart attack, stroke, chest pain, or other serious heart problem.

 You should not use fingolimod if you are allergic to it, or if you have certain serious heart conditions, especially: